--Explain the disorder that might be linked with Borderline Personality Disorder.
+-Explain what disorder might be linked with Borderline Personality Disorder.

--Explain one of the three maladaptive schemas prevalent in BPD clients.
+-Name three maladaptive schemas prevalent in Borderline Personality disorder clients.

--Explain two of the three pattern schemas that characterize Borderline Personality.
+-Name three pattern schemas that characterize a Borderline Personality.

--Explain the benefit of writing in the schema journal.
+-Explain what is the benefit of writing in the schema journal.

--Explain what is wrong with using anger to calm the inner critic.
+-Explain what is the problem with using anger to calm the inner critic.

--Explain two of the three components in the tridimensional personality theory for a client with OCD.
+-Name the three key components in the tridimensional personality theory for a client diagnosed with OCD.